 - Mindful Birthing – An in-person class or a book/audiobook that dives into the the practice of mindfulness and meditation from pregnancy to parenting.
 Research on moms who took the class Mind in Labor (MIL): Working with Pain in Childbirth found that these women had an improved view of their birth experience and a reduced risk of postpartum depression.

 - Jane Austin Yoga – The mother of prenatal yoga!
 If you’re in San Francisco, definitely check out her classes.
-If you’re not, bring Jane into your living room with her video.
+If you’re not, bring Jane into your living room with her video series.

 Birth Education classes: